Some of the most common mental health illnesses in the United States and affecting close to 40 million Americans, are depression and anxiety.

 Research shows that less than half of those suffering from anxiety, specifically GAD or general anxiety disorder, receive the appropriate help.
-This leads to self medication and a non controlled environment of trying to alleviate symptoms and furthering mental health problems.
-Both the mental health and addiction rarely get attended.
+This leads to self-medication and a non-controlled environment of trying to alleviate symptoms and furthering mental health problems.
+Both mental health and addiction rarely get attended to.

-Studies and research suggest that less than a half of people suffering from anxiety receive professional help, especially those who have a General Anxiety Disorder (GAD).
-This means that a huge number of sufferers self-medicate, most probably with alcohol and illicit or legal substances.
+Studies and research suggest that less than half of people suffering from anxiety receive professional help, especially those with a General Anxiety Disorder (GAD).
+This means many sufferers self-medicate, most probably with alcohol and illicit or legal substances.
+It is also highly likely that they will not link their anxiety to their addiction problem.
 This is known as dual diagnosis.
-It is also highly likely that they will not link their anxiety to their addiction problem.

 When Abusing Drugs or Alcohol Leads to Dual Diagnosis